migonchoi/migonchoi.github.io/_posts/2026-09-18-decision-engine-for-materials.md

 A control sample may be abnormal, the oxygen concentration in the glovebox may be elevated, or a precursor may be too old.
 Equipment may be unstable, or repeated measurements under the same condition may need to come first.

-A Decision Engine integrates this information and determines the next action.
+A Decision Engine integrates this information and determines the next action (Figure 1).

 **RUN / REPEAT / EXPLORE / DEFER / CHARACTERIZE / STOP**